yorek/azure-script/README.md

 will generate the AZ CLI commands needed to do what defined in the script file.
 `--debug` will also print the parse tree for debugging purposes

-As a starting sample you can use the `e2e-1.azs` script:
+As a starting sample you can use the `e2e-2.azs` script:

-	azsc .\samples\e2e-1.azs
+	azsc .\samples\e2e-2.azs

 it will generate AZ CLI script ready to be executed in a [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) bash.

+### Full Bash Script generation

+If you want to generate a full featured bash script you can use the "azsh" target:

+	azsc .\samples\e2e-2.azs --target azsh

+### File Output

+The --output option will generate the code into the specified file instead of sending the result to the console

+	azsc .\samples\e2e-2.azs --target azsh --output c:\temp\azsc\full-output.sh

+### Samples Notes

+Please note that some samples requires additional file in order to properly run the resulting bash script.
+For example `package.zip` or `indexing.json` that are not provided since they are just used in the samples as placeholders to show what you can do with Azure Script.

 ## Compilation